heig-vd-iai/canopen-stack/README.md

 The final step is to include the newly created header file in the src/od_include.hpp file so that the od.hpp file can have access to the new object declaration.

 ## Limitations
-Despite the majority of the CANopen specification being well implemented, there are still some limitations.
+Despite the majority of the CANopen specification being well implemented, there are still some limitations and non-implemented features.
 - The TIME object is not supported.
 - PDO mapping is limited to 8 objects, as granularity is set to 8 (byte level mapping).
 - The generic pre-defined connection set is used, so custom COB-IDs for most objects are not supported (see p.80).